Colo-Codes/ossu-01-introduction-to-programming-python-for-everybody/capstone_project/README.md

     https://api.data.abs.gov.au/data/ABS,RES_DWELL_ST,1.0.0/5+4..Q?startPeriod=2011-Q3&endPeriod=2023-Q3
     ```

-As the data contained different measures and frequencies, some cleanup and
-normalisation was required to analyse it correctly.

-## Building a data fetching script
+## Building a Data Fetching Script

-I started by building the Python script (`data_getter.py`) to get the data from
-the Australian Bureau of Statistics API endpoints.
-As the data is available in
-XML format, I used the `xml.etree.ElementTree` module to parse the XML response.
+I kicked things off by crafting a nifty Python script called `data_getter.py` to get the data from the Australian Bureau of Statistics API.
+As I mentioned earlier, since the data dances in XML format, I enlisted the help of the `xml.etree.ElementTree` module to untangle its secrets 😅.

-I decided to consider the period from 2011 to 2022 for the analysis.
-This is
-because the data for the number of residential dwellings is only available from
-2011 onwards, and there is no migration data for 2023 yet.
+For the analysis, I set my sights on the period from 2011 to 2022.
+Why, you ask?
+Well, that's because the data for the number of residential dwellings is only available from 2011 onwards, and there was no migration data for 2023 at the moment of working on this project.

-Once the XML data was parsed, I inserted it into a SQLite database
-(`capstone.sqlite`).
-I decided to use SQLite because it is lightweight and easy
-to use (and the database that we have been using throughout the course).
+Once I processed the XML data, I tucked it neatly into an SQLite database named `capstone.sqlite`.
+Why SQLite?
+Because it's lightweight and easy to use (and the database that we have been using throughout the course).

+After analysing it for a while, and a bit of trial and error, I came up with an Entity-Relationship Diagram (ERD) for the database that looks like this:

 <img src="./resources/database_design.jpg">

 > You can test this script by running `python3 data_getter.py` in your terminal.

-## Building a data normalisation script
+## Building a Data Normalization Script

-After fetching the data, I noticed that the data was not normalised.
-For
-example, the number of residential dwellings is available in quarters, while the
-employment ratio is available in months.
-I decided to normalise the data to
-years, as is the case with migrations data.

-I built another Python script (`data_normaliser.py`) to normalise the data.
-This
-script also performs a data insertion into a "clean" database
-(`capstone_normalised.sqlite`).
-This database will be used for the analysis and
-visualisation of the data.
+Once I fetched the data, I spotted a little quirk – it wasn't playing nice in terms of consistency.
+Imagine this: the count of homes came in quarters, but the job scene spilled the beans monthly.
+So, I decided to bring order to the chaos and normalize the data, all cosy and snug in a yearly fashion, just like our migration data.

+It was now the turn of another Python script: `data_normaliser.py`.
+This script not only handles the data makeover but also has a flair for inserting the revamped data into a squeaky-clean database named `capstone_normalised.sqlite`.
+This polished database is all set to steal the spotlight for the grand finale – the analysis and visualization of our data tale.

 <img src="./resources/normalised_database_design.jpg">

-> You can test this script by running `python3 data_normaliser.py` in your
+> You can test this script by running `python3 data_normaliser.py` in your terminal.
-> terminal.

-## Data Statistics
+## Data Analysis

-Once the data was normalised, I could start performing some analysis and
-visualization.

-I started by getting basic statistics about the data.
-In order to accomplish
-this, I built a Python script (`data_stats.py`) that delivered the following
-statistics:
+Now that our data is all neat and tidy, it was time to roll up our sleeves and dive into the world of analysis and visualization.
+To kick things off, I crafted a Python script called `data_stats.py` that churned out some essential statistics to explore:

 - Migration
   - Year with highest migration